 Marine Mammal Stranding and Necropsy Trainings

 Sharing experiences to advance marine mammal stranding science with local, national and international colleagues, is extremely rewarding and results in a gain of knowledge by all.
 Whether on Cape Cod, India or the Eastern Caribbean Islands, we continue to learn and share ideas.

 Education, whether in the classroom or in the greater community, is central to community science.

 Courses and Appointments:

 Faculty- Marine Studies Consortium.
-Introduction to Marine Mammal Biology (2020).
+Introduction to Marine Mammal Biology (2020-current).

 Community conversations are critical.
 To make a request for Dr. Andrea Bogomolni to guest lecture or participate in speaking engagements, please feel free to fill out the contact form.